stereobooster/exact-online-string-matching/src/content/docs/algorithms/Comparison of Characters/Simple String Matching.md

 abbreviation: SSM
 sidebar:
   order: 56
-tags: [comparison-of-characters]
+tags:
+  - comparison-of-characters
 ---

-Appeared in [2]

-Modification of (5).
+Modification of [[Horspool]].
 It scans the text from left to right and matches the pattern from right to left.

+Appeared in:

+- [2]: Al-Ssulami, A.M.: Hybrid string matching algorithm with a pivot.
+J. Information Science 41(1), 82–88 (2015), http://dx.doi.org/10.1177/0165551514555668